Hey, what’s up, guys?

 It’s also good enough in low light if I’m in a restaurant or a dark bar, and it’s just so small and discreet.

-So, overall, I gotta say, I’ve been impressed by the versatility of that lens.
+So, overall, I have to say, I’ve been impressed by the versatility of that lens.

 Although it’s a prime lens, and that is something I’ve come to really, really appreciate and love over the past year.

-I mean, if you’re earning your money, just like everyone else, that’s a lot of hours of work, if you’re able to maybe work with your camera that is an investment that will pay off very quickly in my opinion.
+If you’re earning your money, just like everyone else, that’s a lot of hours of work; if you’re able to maybe work with your camera, that is an investment that will pay off very quickly, in my opinion.

-If you’re looking for a lens, if you’re looking to progress and have something that will get you to think differently, and really I think, is fun.
+If you’re looking for a lens, if you’re looking to progress and have something that will get you to think differently, which is fun.

 I would recommend that.

-This would get you to shoot absolutely everything from portraits, Streets to landscapes and Astrophotography.
+This would get you to shoot everything from portraits, Streets, landscapes, and Astrophotography.

-I use this lens for a while, and I will discuss this lens with my personal opinion.
+I have used this lens for a while, and I will discuss this lens with my personal opinion.

-I’m going to focus on three major points; first, of course, the look how it looks, how I feel about it.
+I will focus on three major points: how it looks and how I feel about it.

-The second is autofocus; I know you guys really want to know how fast this thing is.
+The second is autofocus; you guys want to know how fast this thing is.

 The third is image quality.

-So first thought, look, no need to say, this is just an amazing piece of metal.
+So first thought, look, no need to say, this is just a fantastic piece of metal.

-When I touch this for the first time, that was like, Wow, buddy is excellent and metallic in really thick, and of course, it’s heavy.
+When I touched this for the first time, that was like, Wow, buddy is excellent and metallic in really thick, and of course, it’s heavy.

-And when it comes to focusing, Wow, I could do this full day and of course.
+And when it comes to focusing, Wow, I could do this full day.

-Those zoom rings, so very easy to use, nice to touch, an amazing piece of rubber, and he has a map control switch and focuses lock switch.
+Those zoom rings are so easy to use, pleasant to touch, and a fantastic piece of rubber, and he has a map control switch and a focus lock switch.